Yen edges up ahead of U.S.-Japan trade talks, dovish RBNZ knocks down kiwi

 The pound slumped on Wednesday as investors ramped up bets on Britain leaving the European Union without an agreement with Brussels on their future relationship.
 [GBP/]

-The euro was a shade higher at $1.1616 EUR= after gaining about 0.1 percent on Wednesday.
-The single currency extended overnight losses to trade at 128.625 yen EURJPY= for a loss of 0.15 percent.
+The euro was a shade higher at $1.1616 after gaining about 0.1 percent on Wednesday.
+The single currency extended overnight losses to trade at 128.625 yen for a loss of 0.15 percent.

 Editing by Simon Cameron-Moore